syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Getting-Started.md

 ---
-title: Getting Started for Essential Xamarin.Forms Diagram.
+title: Getting Started for Essential Xamarin.Forms Diagram | Syncfusion
-description: getting started
+description: Getting started with Xamarin.Forms diagram and walk through to create a demo application from the scratch.
 platform: Xamarin
 control: SfDiagram
 documentation: UG